 3: UPair One Drone

-This drone has a built-in 8 megapixel camera that can shoot both still and moving images.
+This drone has a 2.7K HD camera that can shoot both still and moving images (8MP).
 The controller features a 7 inch LCD screen where you can keep an eye on the footage and location of the drone, helping you to find the best fishing spots.

-It can fly for up to 15 minutes on a full battery and can travel a maximum distance of 2,624 feet, however, for the video transmission to still be received by the controller, the maximum distance is 1,640 feet.
-It can also fly up to a maximum height of 984 feet, with a default flying height of 49 feet when the battery is low.
+It can fly for up to 19 minutes on a full battery and can travel a maximum distance of 3,280 feet, however, for the video transmission to still be received by the controller, the maximum distance is 2,624 feet.

 This drone benefits from GPS technology, which will allow it to record its starting locations and activate its compass.
-This also enables the drone to navigate its way back to its starting position when there is strong GPS signals, however this model doesn’t have the ability to calculate its return distance in the case of a low battery.
+This also enables the drone to navigate its way back to its starting position when there is strong GPS signals.
+This model also has the ability to calculate its return distance in the case of a low battery.

 4: 3DR Solo Quadcopter Bundle